Doctor/Physician Loans

 How is student loan debt handled differently on physician loans?

-Standard conventional underwriting uses 0.5% to 1% of the total student loan balance as the assumed monthly payment for DTI calculations, regardless of the actual payment.
+Under standard conventional underwriting, Fannie Mae requires 1% of the total student loan balance as the assumed monthly payment (Selling Guide B3-6-05), while Freddie Mac uses 0.5% of the outstanding balance (Guide Section 5306.1)., regardless of the actual payment.
 Physician loan programs instead use the actual income-based repayment (IBR) or income-driven repayment (IDR) amount.
 If the borrower is on a $0/month plan, some lenders use $0 for DTI, while others apply a floor such as 0.25% of the outstanding balance.

 Do physician loans require private mortgage insurance (PMI)?